nagor2/cryptoFiat/docs/pages/contracts.rst

 Basket
 ---------------
 .. note::
-    This contract is used to store all the commodities, with initial prices and the share of each commodity.
-    It also has a ***getEthereumVSCommoditiesPriceChange*** method to calculate the number of dotflat coins per 1 ether according to the current prices.
+    This contract is used to store all the commodities with initial prices and the share of each commodity.
+It also has a ***getEthereumVSCommoditiesPriceChange*** method to calculate the number of Dotflat coins per 1 ether according to the current prices.

     Item are stored it in the structure
     .. code-block::